21 Best Stay-At-Home Mom Jobs to Earn in Your Spare Time

 Other Ways for Stay-at-Home Moms to Make Money

-Market research companies need to know what consumers are thinking.
-To find out, they conduct research through paid online surveys.
+Market research companies need to know what consumers think and they find out by conducting research through paid online surveys.
 You can sign up to take these surveys and earn cash and rewards.
 It’s a quick and easy way to make money from home.

 There are lots of sites that claim to pay you for taking surveys, but many offer very low pay or are just plain scams.
 Survey Junkie and Swagbucks are both reliable companies that actually pay you to take surveys.

-Survey Junkie is by far one of the best survey sites out there.
+Survey Junkie is another good survey site.
 Users sign up and can start taking surveys right away.
-Sure, it’s not one of your typical full-time or even part-time stay-at-home mom jobs that pays all the bills, but you can still make some extra cash on the side this way.
+Sure, it’s not one of the typical full or part-time stay-at-home mom jobs that pays all the bills, but you can still make some extra cash on the side with Survey Junkie.

-Convert a Spare Room into an Airbnb Rental
+20. Convert a spare room into an Airbnb rental

-Airbnb is not only a great way to save money on hotel rooms when vacationing, but it can also be a great way to make money without leaving the house.
+Airbnb is a great way to save money on hotels when vacationing, but it’s also a great way to make money without leaving the house.

 If you have a spare room and are comfortable with strangers staying in your home, you can turn it into an Airbnb rental.
-Guests will pay to stay there and you get extra income from a room you weren’t using anyway.
+Guests will pay to stay there, and you’ll get extra income from a room you weren’t using anyway.

 Earning potential varies widely with Airbnb.
-Guests will pay more for rooms with added features, like a private entrance or bathroom.
-You’ll also earn more if you live in a place where tourists frequently visit, such as a major city or a resort town.
+Guests will pay more for rooms with added features, like a private bathroom or entrance.
+You’ll also earn more if you live in a place where tourists visit, like a major city or a resort town.
 You can also charge more during big weekends or holidays.

 For more tips on this side hustle, check out our complete guide to making money as an Airbnb host.